An employee is someone who works under an employment contract.

 - a manager or supervisor is responsible for their workload, saying when a piece of work should be finished and how it should be done

-- they can’t send someone else to do their work
+- they cannot send someone else to do their work

 - they get paid holiday

-- they’re entitled to contractual or Statutory Sick Pay, and maternity or paternity pay
+- they’re entitled to contractual or Statutory Sick Pay and to maternity pay or to paternity pay

 - they can join the business’s pension scheme